 Upcurve Business Services Pvt.
-Ltd. Announces Restructuring of its Senior Management Roles | Business
+Ltd. announces restructuring of its senior management roles | Business

-He further added, "I wish them the very best in their new roles and have tremendous confidence in their ability to align, drive and add value to the existing practices, keeping in line with udChalo’s overall Mission and Vision." udChalo’s, aim is to make life simpler by building unique, convenient, and cost-effective platforms for the soldiers to access consumer products and services.
-About udChalo udChalo, a Brand of UpCurve Business Services Private Limited is an Online Travel portal for Defence personnel.
+udChalo's, aim is to make life simpler by building unique, convenient, and cost-effective platforms for the soldiers to access consumer products and services. udChalo, a Brand of UpCurve Business Services Private Limited is an Online Travel portal for Defence personnel.
 The company was founded in 2012 by Army Institute of Technology graduates, Ravi Kumar and Varun Jain and cemented over the years with an aim to create a platform that helps the Indian Defence Personnel and their Dependents to travel with utmost ease and convenience.

 udChalo is registered under Ministry of Corporate Affairs (MCA), Govt of India and approved by IATA.
 It operates in the areas of travel for Defence personnel through the Website www.udchalo.com, App platform and 70 plus Offline ticket booking offices catering to more than 2.8 million serving Defence Personnel, Veterans and their Dependants.
 In order to honour our brave men for their hard work, dedication and sacrifices they make to safeguard our nation, udChalo has partnered with major airlines including Indigo Airlines, Air India, SpiceJet, Air Asia, Vistara, TruJet and Go Air to offer special fares to the Indian Armed Forces Community.